mBartoldus/lowercase_v/README.md

 * chainable
 * webGL-compliant
-* friendly towards large flat arrays
+* friendly towards large flat arrays and other datatypes/libraries
 * full of intuitive default parameters
 * easy to read
 * easy to type